 This is an easy trailhead to get to.

 Since Estes Cone is part of Rocky Mountain National Park, there are MANY rules/regulations that need to be followed.
-Pets for one are not allowed on the hiking trails.
-Any pet must remain in the car or truck.
+Pets for one are not allowed on any hiking trails in RMNP.
+Any pet must remain in the car/truck or back at the cabin.

 Recently, a bill passed in the House that now allows one to carry firearms inside national parks.
 However, discharging them is another matter.

 Be advised, park staff will not hesitate in doling out citations when they can.
-I've had talks with visitors about this (as a volunteer) and have been given tickets myself for seemingly trifle infractions.
+I've had talks with visitors about this (as a volunteer myself) and have been given tickets myself for seemingly trifle infractions.
 So be knowledgable.
+Rangers WILL ticket you.

 This is wholly dependent of course on how comfortable one is with the seasons.
 Summer is understandably the busy season and when most of the crowds will be in attendance.
 Most of the crowds at the Long's Peak Trailhead will be aiming for Long's Peak or Mt.
 Meeker.
 There is also a good percentage of people that come to the trailhead more or less out of curiosity.
 With no particular destination in mind, these folks are just out for a quick hour or two hike.
 Sometimes going only as far as Eugina Mine.